survivejs/webpack-book/manuscript/extending/01_loaders.md

 The result is as expected.
 You can try to pass more options to the loader or use query parameters to see what happens with different combinations.

-T> It is a good idea to validate options and rather fail hard than silently if the options aren't what you expect. [schema-utils](https://www.npmjs.com/package/schema-utils) has been designed for this purpose.
+T> It's a good idea to validate options and rather fail hard than silently if the options aren't what you expect. [schema-utils](https://www.npmjs.com/package/schema-utils) has been designed for this purpose.

 ## Pitch Loaders